Elisabeth Waterhouse: Career

 In the 1960s, Waterhouse was an early supporter of what became the London Suzuki Group, transferring the Suzuki method of violin teaching from the U.S. to England.
 She taught Alexander Technique at the Guildhall School of Music and Drama.

 In 1974, Waterhouse and her husband founded two summer camps for music which she directed, the National Chamber Music Course, a summer school for young string players, held for a week in August with international instructors, and for smaller children who come with their parents the Temple Dinsley Summer School, based on the Suzuki method.
 In 1985, both schools moved to Princess Helena College.
 When it was closed in 2021, they moved to the Oratory School near Reading in Chilterns.
 She has managed the schools from the beginning.
-As of 2022, the National Chamber Music Course was in its 48th year.

 Elisabeth and William Waterhouse performed together extensively on tour.
 In 1992, she was the pianist in the world premiere of the Chamber Concerto V by Elliott Schwartz in Amsterdam, with her husband as the bassoonist and the Utrecht String Quartet.
 In 1996, they went on a five-and-a-half week tour of Canada and the United States.

 She taught violin and Alexander Technique at the 1997 Pan-Pacific Suzuki Conference in Australia.